interlay/interbtc/README.md

 ## About the Project

-The interBTC runtime allows the creation of **interBTC**, a fungible token that represents Bitcoin in the Polkadot ecosystem.
+The interBTC runtime allows the creation of **interBTC**, a fungible token that represents Bitcoin on the Interlay network.
+Interlay in turn is connected to other blockchains via [XCM](https://github.com/paritytech/xcm-format) and will be connected to even more blockchians via [IBC](https://ibcprotocol.org/).
 Each interBTC is backed by Bitcoin 1:1 and allows redeeming of the equivalent amount of Bitcoins by relying on a collateralized third-party.

-The project uses the concept of [Cryptocurrency-backed Assets](https://xclaim.io) to lock Bitcoin on the Bitcoin blockchain and issue BTC-backed tokens on the BTC Parachain.
+The project uses the concept of [Cryptocurrency-backed Assets](https://xclaim.io) to lock Bitcoin on the Bitcoin blockchain and issue BTC-backed tokens on the Interlay network.
 The implementation is based on the [interBTC specification](https://spec.interlay.io/).

 ### Built with